 - foamy urine

-- watery or bloody stools, stomach cramps, or fever up to two or more months after stopping treatment
+- watery or bloody stools with our without stomach cramps or fever (up to two or more months after stopping treatment)

 - fast or irregular heartbeat